 Wholefoods don’t need to come from a health food shop, less still a supermarket.
-A ‘bulk buying club’ offers an alternative where a small number of people join together to take greater control over their food sourcing.
-Through a ‘pop-up’ approach, you can make big savings in return for a little volunteer labour, as well as reducing your packing waste.
+A ‘bulk buying club’ offers an alternative where a small group of people join together to save money and reduce packing waste in return for a little volunteer labour.

-It’s a Thursday afternoon and a pallet full of organic foodstuffs, plus a few personal care and household products, is dropped by truck to an obscure Dublin 1 backstreet.
+It’s a Thursday afternoon and a pallet full of organic foodstuffs, with a few added personal care and household products, is dropped by truck to an obscure city backstreet.
 Fourteen households have combined their purchasing for the order and this is the day when a modest warehouse space becomes the centre of their activity; group members work at splitting up the delivery, checking in, weighing out – a flow of volunteer shifts and pick-ups.
-Within five hours, all is gone, without a trace… until the next time.
+Within five hours, all is gone without a trace… until the next time.

-This is ‘pop-up wholefoods’ – nonprofit and low-cost, DIY and democratic.
+This is a ‘pop-up co-op’ in action – nonprofit and low-cost, DIY and democratic.